By Paul Taylor

 Learn more about vitamins and minerals for thinning hair and hair loss?

-Note: It's best to speak with a doctor or nutritionist before you start using dietary supplements for hair loss.
+Note: Always speak with a doctor or nutritionist before you start using dietary supplements for hair loss.

 Like this page?